 Scenario 3: Global Monetary Disorder

-In waging a currency war on Russia, the U.S. government may have inadvertently accelerated the process of dethroning King Dollar.
+In waging a currency war on Russia, the U.S. government may have inadvertently accelerated the process of dethroning the King Dollar.
 The U.S. has essentially announced to all countries that wish to trade with Russia that they must seek alternatives to the dollar.
 (Or if they ever envision themselves being crossways with the U.S. in the future.)

-Russia, meanwhile, has declared that those who wish to obtain oil, gas, and other Russian exports should be ready to pay in rubles or in gold.
+Russia, meanwhile, has declared that those who wish to obtain oil, gas, and other Russian exports should be ready to pay in rubles or gold.

-In a surprising twist, Russia is now seeing an influx of demand for rubles – and the currency is actually strengthening in value.
+In a surprising twist, Russia is now seeing an influx of demand for rubles – and the currency is strengthening in value.

 In part that is because Moscow intends to use surplus rubles to buy gold.

 Gold could suddenly become a lot more relevant to other countries, including China, as the ultimate money and a facilitator of international trade.

 Even if no new formal gold standard emerges, a large increase in central bank buying of gold around the world would pressure precious metals prices higher in terms of depreciating U.S. currency.